dergigi/dergigi.github.io/bitcoin/lessons/ch2-00-economics.md

 Again, I will only be able to scratch the surface.
 Bitcoin is not only ambitious, but also broad and deep in scope, making it impossible to cover all relevant topics in a single lesson, essay, article, or book.
-I am starting to doubt if it is even possible at all.
+I  doubt if it is even possible at all.

-Bitcoin is a child of many disciplines.
-Being a new form of money, learning about economics is paramount in understanding it.
+Bitcoin is a new form of money, which makes learning about economics paramount to understanding it.
 Dealing with the nature of human action and the interactions of economic agents, economics is probably one of the largest and fuzziest pieces of the Bitcoin puzzle.

-{% include image.html otherPost="2019-01-11-economic-teachings-of-bitcoin" name="blind-monks.jpg" caption="Blind monks examining Bitcoin" %}

 Again, these lessons are an exploration of the various things I have learned from Bitcoin.
 They are a personal reflection of my journey down the rabbit hole.
 Having no background in economics, I am definitely out of my comfort zone and especially aware that any understanding I might have is incomplete.
-Like blind monks examining an elephant, everyone who approaches this novel technology does so from a different angle and will come to different conclusions.
-Blindfolded as I am, I will try to outline what I have learned, even at the risk of making a fool out of myself.
-After all, I am still trying to answer the question:
-[*“What have you learned from Bitcoin?”*][the question]
+I will do my best to outline what I have learned, even at the risk of making a fool out of myself.
+After all, I am still trying to answer the question: [*“What have you learned from Bitcoin?”*][the question]

 After seven lessons examined through the lens of philosophy, let’s use the lens of economics to look at seven more.
 Economy class is all I can offer this time.